 Like the poster of the Teatro alla Scala.
 The restaurant has become famous, in fact, also for having been the childhood theater of the great tenor Giuseppe Di Stefano who was “discovered” here and launched towards an international career, never stopping to return accompanied by his famous friends.

-Today at the helm of the Madonnina are Fabio Locatelli and Paolo Kempiso, who for more than 25 years have managed the restaurant, flanked by a young staff, carrying on a traditional family cuisine, typically Lombard, Milanese or anyway Northern Italian.
+Today at the helm of the Madonnina, after 30 years of management of Fabio Locatelli and Paolo Kempiso, we find Angela, Tommaso, Pasquale and Mauro in the kitchen, flanked by a young staff, who carry on a traditional family cuisine, typically Lombard, Milanese or anyway Northern Italian.